 Let’s understand how it works:

-I like to share my personal experience here: In the Project line, the requirement of data in the prescribed format from different site locations on a regular interval is required, which I use to save the Format template and send it to the site in charge on regular basis.
+I like to share my personal experience here: In the Project line, the requirement of data in the prescribed format from different site locations on a regular interval is required, which I use to save the Format template and send it to the site in charge on a regular basis.

 - Create a layout/Table, Select the table